Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ### Fitting the Machine Learning model

-After the transformation of the data above I got the DataFrame containing the train and test dataset.
+After the transformation of the data I got the DataFrame containing the train and test dataset.
 I split them again so I have Training DataFrame with 32561 rows and test dataset with 16281 rows.

 Since its a binary classification problem I will use the following models for the prediction.

- 1 - Logistic Regresion <br>
+ 1 - Logistic Regression <br>
  2 - Decision Trees / Random Forest <br>
  3 - XGBoost technique <br>